Do you want to be blessed by God? Jesus wants to bless us all! We just need to obey the word of God:

 Bible scholar, Matthew Henry gives us a good description of meekness:

 Those that are merciful are blessed by God.
-If we pray to be like Jesus, surely we pray to be merciful, for there has never been anyone as merciful as the One and Only God, Jesus Christ.
+If we pray to be like Jesus, surely we pray to be merciful, for there has never been anyone as merciful as the One that is God and the God that is One, Jesus Christ.

 Blessed are the merciful: for they shall obtain mercy (Matthew 5:7).